TRZLedgerFoundation/templates/gill/gill-next-tailwind-counter/README.md

 ### anchor

-This is a Solana program written in Rust using the Anchor framework.
+This is a Trezoa program written in Rust using the Anchor framework.

 #### Commands